pingcap/docs/pd-control.md

     >> scheduler config balance-hot-region-scheduler set max-zombie-rounds 3
     ```

-- `max-peer-number` means the maximum number to solve, prevent scheduler too slow.
+- `max-peer-number` means the maximum number of peers to be solved, which prevents the scheduler from being too slow.

     ```bash
     >> scheduler config balance-hot-region-scheduler set max-peer-number 1000
     ```

-- `byte-rate-rank-step-ratio`,`key-rate-rank-step-ratio`,`count-rank-step-ratio` means that step rank of  byte,key and count.Rank step ratio decide the step when calculate rank. `great-dec-ratio`,`minor-dec-ratio` are used to judge the dec rank.
-Usually we do not need to be modified them.
+- `byte-rate-rank-step-ratio`, `key-rate-rank-step-ratio`, and `count-rank-step-ratio` respectively mean the step ranks of byte, key, and count.
+The rank step ratio decides the step when the rank is calculated. `great-dec-ratio` and `minor-dec-ratio` are used to determine the `dec` rank.
+Usually, you do not need to modify these items.

     ```bash
     >> scheduler config balance-hot-region-scheduler set byte-rate-rank-step-ratio 0.05
     ```

-- `src-tolerance-ratio` and `dst-tolerance-ratio` are config for expectation scheduler.
-The smaller the `tolerance-ratio` , the easier it is to schedule.
-When redundant scheduling occurs, we can appropriately increase this.
+- `src-tolerance-ratio` and `dst-tolerance-ratio` are configuration items for the expectation scheduler.
+The smaller the `tolerance-ratio`, the easier it is for scheduling.
+When redundant scheduling occurs, you can appropriately increase this value.

     ```bash
     >> scheduler config balance-hot-region-scheduler set src-tolerance-ratio 1.05